hitsave/interview-transcripts/2023/Goodboy Galaxy/README.md

-# Transcript of interview with with Rik Nicol - Goodboy Galaxy
+# Transcript of interview with Rik Nicol - Goodboy Galaxy

 ## Details